 These flaky Ham and Cheese Empanadas feature a deliciously creamy and cheesy filling studded with smoky bites of ham.
 They are common among various Latin American countries including Cuba, Argentina, and Chile.

-After further thought, the mixture of ham, cheese, and mustard reminds me of a Cuban sandwich, minus the roast pork and pickle.
-I've actually made Cuban Sandwich Empandas in the past, which were truly exceptional, and something I should make again soon!
+Ham and cheese isn't a flavor combination that I would normally consider to be Latin American.
+But after further thought the mixture of ham, cheese, and mustard reminds me of a Cuban sandwich, minus the roast pork and pickle.
+I've actually made Cuban Sandwich Empandas in the past, which are truly exceptional (you've got to try them!).

 Flaky, tender, slightly sweet dough encases a creamy, salty, cheesy, tangy filling.
 These puffy little empanadas are a real treat!
 They are a great fusion of a beloved American flavor combination (ham and cheese) with a Latin American staple (empanadas).